david-pugh-gcell/GCellBeaconScanner_Android/README.md

     }
 ````

-3. and add the aar as a dependency
+3. and add the aar as a dependency in the /app/build.gradle

 ````xml
 dependencies {